 ZORBO: (To Admiral, sighs.)
-Oh, man, this parent business...it just gets tougher.
+Oh, man, this parent business...there's a lot more to it than catching worms and flies.

-(Underplay "Bugs and Worms" music.
+(Music.
 Sal and Einstein enter and help the Admiral teach Lucky to find her own bugs and worms.
 Zorbo applauds Lucky's efforts.
 Sal shows Lucky his bucket of squid tails and fish heads and offers her some.
 Lucky pecks at a squid tale and fish head.
 Music ends.)